Skip to Content

 How Small Engine Ignition System Works

 Where there’s smoke, there’s fire.
 But how did it start?
 Well, that’s what we’re about to find out.
-Let’s follow the sequence of events that leads to creating a spark in a small engine ignition system.
+Let’s follow the sequence of events that leads to sparking in a small-engine ignition system.

 But first, let’s get up to speed on the coil itself.

-A typical small engine coil consists of windings; a winding refers to copper-insulated wire wound in a circular fashion.
-More windings (turns) equal more voltage potential.
+A typical small-engine coil consists of windings, which are copper-insulated wires wound in a circular fashion.
+More windings (turns) produce more voltage.

 Two important things to note about windings;